mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Listen," said the breeze.

 The whole world began to fade to darkess as the dream melted away and I slowly came back to reality.
-The room was dark save for a small curtained window on a distant wall that threw an infrared glow across the black marble floor.
+The room was dark save for a small window that faced toward another wall with just a hint of Ara-light coming in from above.
 I touched the bruises from Tinpo's grip on my arm, still tender to the touch, and recalled his harsh voice as he locked me in this place.
 My cheek was caked with dust from the floor I'd been sleeping on, affixed there by the sweat and grief I'd spilled before sleep took me away from all this.
 I'd have bathed in a trickle of water if I'd been afforded such a luxury.

 The tiniest sounds were reverberating off the walls: a short breeze through the window, a little milta scurrying about in search of food, and the buzz of thoughts running through my head.
 I had prepared myself for Ulukoma, but not for the gnawing anxiety of sitting in a cell alone.
 The time was strewn together like a trance or a prayer, and I wondered if all this silence was meant to break the prisoner's perception of right and wrong before they were even spoken to.
 I wondered if the senate would believe Melna.
 If they would ridicule her for what I'd done.
 And where was the man who helped me?
 My accomplice, Fajro?
 Would he come to vouch for me as he'd promised?